 The Magazine & St Nicholas Church

-A De Montfort University-led collaboration with IRCAM (Pompidou Centre, Paris) involving the creation of site-specific sonic environments celebrating special historic architecture, providing unique a experience on two floors within Leicester’s historic Magazine Gateway and also at St Nicholas Church.
+In Situ is a De Montfort University-led collaboration with IRCAM at Pompidou Centre Paris, investigating the creation of site-specific sonic environments celebrating historic architecture, providing unique a experience on two floors within Leicester’s historic Magazine Gateway and also at St Nicholas Church.

 The project is funded by Creative Europe